asmundstavdahl/notes-go-1/DESIGN_POC.md

 │   └── note.html     # Template for viewing a single note
 ├── static/           # (Optional) For any static assets like CSS (very basic for PoC) │   └── style.css
-└── notes.json        # Simple JSON file for data persistence (for PoC)
+└── notes.db          # SQLite database file for data persistence (for PoC)
 ```

 *   **`main.go`**: This will be the entry point of our application.
 It will set up the HTTP server and define the routes using the `net/http` package.